niklausgerber/graduum/README.md

 # Graduum
-## A collection of one hundred high-quality mesh gradients that are suitable for desktop and mobile use.
+Graduum - a collection of one hundred high-quality mesh gradients that are perfect for both desktop and mobile use.
+For more information about this project, please visit https://garduum.crd.co/.

-Find all the datails about the project here: https://garduum.crd.co/
+If you enjoy using Graduum, consider buying me a coffee as a token of appreciation: https://www.buymeacoffee.com/niklausgerber

+Please note that all the gradients in this collection are licensed under the MIT License.